seankelliher/map-coordinates/Readme.md

 # Map Coordinates

 Interface where users can convert longitude and latitude coordinates between the Degrees, Minutes, Seconds (DMS) and Digital Degrees (DD) formats.
+Safeguards ensure users are inputting numbers only and that the numbers are within the allowable range.

 ## Authors